CarlosPeralta2049/CarlosPeralta2049.github.io/Project03.md

-**Objective:** To explore the effects of tariffs on economies, then specifically the effects of European tariffs on U.S. imports.
+**Objective:** Initially, texplore the effects of tariffs on economies.
+Consequently, to simulate the effects of a 10% tariff reduction on EU food imports from the US.

 ## Trade Barriers: International Trade and Tariffs
 **Scenario 01.
 Market Equilibrium for avocados without international trade:**